Connor-2147/HexBot-Software-Filter/README.md

 How to install:
 - Download the file 'trial'
-- Place in C drive [Will only work here]
+- Place the 'trial' folder in the C drive [Will only work here]
 - Edit list.txt with your webcrawler logs, enter only your software not IPs etc
 - Open the program > Press add and pick a place to save the outcome (Also can press cancel)
 - Press sort